05kashyap/IntelliCare/README.md

 ![image1](logo.jpg)
 ## Overview

 **Intellicare** is a multilingual, voice-based AI assistant engineered specifically for sensitive mental health-related conversations.
 Unlike text-based agents, Intellicare leverages real-time voice interaction and contextual memory to provide a more human-like, empathetic experience.
 Designed for high-stakes applications such as suicide hotlines and mental health support, Intellicare combines speech recognition, memory-augmented conversations, advanced safety guardrails, and real-time inference pipelines with sub-10 second latency.
+It can be directly accessed by calling a phone number.

 Refer to the system diagram for a full overview of the data flow and system architecture.